Josedpv/Tezos-Test/README.md

 A folder containing a collection of contracts and testing file.

--   A collection of NFT and marketplace smart contracts
+-   A collection of NFT and marketplace smart contracts.
--   Typescript bindings to enable easy communication with the deployed contracts
+-   Typescript bindings to enable easy communication with the deployed contracts.

 ## Beacon